JoachimR/YoutubeToMp3ToDrive/README.md

 # YoutubeToMp3ToDrive

-Java Youtube Channel RSS Feed To Mp3 To Drive
+A Java program that parses a Youtube channel RSS feed, downloads the files and converts them to audio, and then uploads the audio files to Google Drive